Improving the Sight

 Cover your closed eyes with the palms of your hands.
 Your eyes should be relaxed and there should be no tension in either hand or in the muscles of your face.
 You should not rub your eyes with your palms.
 Just allow your palms to lightly touch your eyelids.
 As you do this - visualize a sea of blackness.

 Bates says that to the extent that you do not see blackness while palming, you are suffering from mental stress and consequent strain.
-'When you palm perfectly,' he wrote, 'you will see a field so black that it is impossible to remember, imagine, or see anything blacker.
+'When you palm perfectly,' he wrote, 'you will see a field so black that it is impossible to remember, imagine, or see anything blacker.'
 When you are able to do this your sight will be normal.

 One of Bates' patients suffered from astigmatism and incipient cataract.
 He was seventy years old and effected a complete cure after palming continuously for twenty hours.
 Aldous Huxley recommends mental palming when the normal method is impossible.
 Simply close your eyes and imagine that you have covered them with your palms.
 It is not as effective as actually using your hands, of course, but extremely beneficial nonetheless.

-The AMORC Rosicrucians teach their members to 'palm' using only the first finger of each hand on the theory that this is where the 'radial nerve' terminates.
-AMORC Members have worked with this technique and were eventually able to discard their glasses using this method alone.
-One of these, a South American, had his progress monitored by an ophthalmologist, who confirmed that his eyesight was indeed improving.
-After you have allowed your forefingers to rest lightly on your closed eyelids for five or ten minutes, you will find it helpful to remove them and just let your eyes relax for a few minutes before opening them.
+After you have allowed your fore fingers to rest lightly on your closed eyelids for five or ten minutes, you will find it helpful to remove them and just let your eyes relax for a few minutes before opening them.
 If you open your eyes immediately after removing your fingers, you may find that they will not focus for several minutes.
 This is a normal result, and comes from the excellent relaxation that is induced by the exercise.

 Tensor Exercises

-The human nervous system is uniquely capable of unlimited training, but the method is the determining factor.
-This tensor method of relaxation is based on vision.
-A relaxed eye sees best.
-The normal eye is relaxed when it shifts steadily.
 When, for any reason, an eye capable of good vision, begins to stare, the image blurs.
-Unlike a camera, the eye clearly only on the instant following the relaxing shift.
+Unlike a camera, the eye sees clearly only on the instant following the relaxing shift.
 Since the clear formation of images depends on a relaxed brain how do we cause the brain to relax?
 An obvious approach would be the associative relaxation of the surrounding tissue.
-You now, consciously, set about relaxing blood vessels of the cortex, the thalamus, and the sub-cortex where the embryo (tensor centers) are located.
-By association all of the cells around the blood vessels will also automatically relax.

 Follow these instructions.
 This is an exercise for your eyes: Relax - Look, relax - look, relax - look, relax - look, relax - look, etcetera.
 Practice is necessary.
 It will be determined by your individual awareness how soon a state of relaxation is achieved.
 After the method is grasped, this little exercise may be discarded.